owlbarn/tutorial/book/algodiff/README.md

 	Owl_maths.(1. /.
 (1. +. exp (sin x0 +. x0 *. x1)))
 ```

+This function accept a vector and returns a float value; exactly what we are looking for.
-We cannot directly differentiate this programme.
+However, the problem is that we cannot directly differentiate this programme.
 Instead, we need to do some minor but important change:

 ```ocaml env=algodiff_example_02
 module AD = Algodiff.D